M4tryxXx/boss_machine/README.md

   - POST /api/meetings to create a new meeting and save it to the database.
   - DELETE /api/meetings to delete _all_ meetings from the database.

 For all `/api/minions` and `/api/ideas routes`, any POST or PUT requests will send their new/updated resources in the request body.
-POST request bodies will not have an `id` property, you will have to set it based on the next id in sequence.

 For `/api/meetings` POST route, no request body is necessary, as meetings are generated automatically by the server upon request.
-Use the provided `createMeeting` function exported from **db.js** to create a new meeting object.

 ### Working with the 'Database'

 The **server/db.js** file exports helper functions for working with the database arrays.
-The goal of this project is for you to focus on Express routes and not worry about how the database works under the hood.
-These functions always take at least one argument, and the first argument is always a string representing the name of the database model: `'minions'`, `'ideas'`, `'meetings'`, or `'work'`.
+These functions always take at least one argument, the first argument is always a string representing the name of the database model: `'minions'`, `'ideas'`, `'meetings'`, or `'work'`.

 `getAllFromDatabase`: